 Today we’d like to introduce you to G. James Daichendt.

+Hi G. James, thanks for joining us today.
+We’d love for you to start by introducing yourself.
 I am a Dean and Professor of Art History that writes art criticism and histories for a variety of local and international publications.
 As a student, I studied art education, museum studies, and art theory at Harvard University and Boston University, where I earned two master’s degrees.
 It was in Boston where I first began working in museums and eventually, I earned a doctorate from Columbia University while working as a Director of Education for a NYC museum.
 After several years in the city, I joined the faculty at Queens College, City University of New York.

 I moved to southern California when I was offered a faculty position at Azusa Pacific University to teach and run their gallery program.
 After establishing two master’s programs, I accepted an administrative post at Point Loma Nazarene University to oversee programs that span the liberal arts.

 To date, I’ve been fortunate to write six books, author dozens of catalog essays, curate several exhibitions across the country, and contribute hundreds of articles to both academic and popular publications.